 Subject of the Pulitzer Prize nominated autobiography, “Not Without My Daughter,” Mahtob Mahmoody has spent much of her life, alone and in tandem with her mother, Betty Mahmoody, sharing her message of hope and inspiration with audiences throughout the world.

 In 1984, what was to be a two-week family vacation to her Iranian-born father’s homeland, turned into a fight for freedom when her father declared that the family was staying in Iran until they died.
 Mahtob was just four years old.
 For eighteen months, as Moody’s hostages, Betty and Mahtob endured his brutal captivity and almost daily Iraqi air raids.
 They were eighteen months filled with quiet desperation, perseverance, faith and a never-ending hope of escape.

-The Pulitzer-Prize nominated, internationally best-selling book, “Not Without My Daughter,” written by her mother after their miraculous escape, recounts the horrors of those eighteen months and their unimaginable journey to freedom.
-“Not Without My Daughter” was made into a major motion picture starring Academy Award winner, Sally Field and Alfred Molina.
+The internationally best-selling book, “Not Without My Daughter,” written by Betty after their miraculous escape, recounts the horrors of those eighteen months and their unimaginable journey to freedom.
+It was made into a major motion picture starring Academy Award winner, Sally Field and Alfred Molina.